hebrides/SimpleSubway/README.md

 SimpleSubway
 ============

-*Note: In this branch I hacked a long press to open submenus into the Cocoa Pod RDVTabBarController and experimented with PaintCode icons.
+*Note: In this commit I hacked a long press to open submenus into the Cocoa Pod RDVTabBarController and experimented with PaintCode icons.
 This project is at the 'mediocre enough' level for now and I'm moving on to work on other ideas.
 Lots of concepts and code here modified and snipped from Apple's documentation and [Ray Wenderlich's awesome